BambooKoi/Hangman/README.md

 - [Donations (Optional)](#Donations-(Optional))

 ## Running the Game
 The game requires Python 3.6 or newer.
-Once you have Python 3.6+ installed, download the `hangman.py` file and run it.
+Once you have Python 3.6 or newer installed, download the `hangman.py` file and run it.

 ## Gameplay
 You can play this game endlessly.
 For those who love CAPS, input is case-insensitive but will output as lowercase.
 See [Not A Letter](#Not-A-Letter) for invalid inputs.
 All words in the list are animals.